lukasgunschera/lukasWebsite/content/event/2025_ec/index.md

 slides:
 summary: "Oral Presentation"
 meta_summary: "Delivered an oral presentation at the European Commission VirtueS Seminar series on virtual worlds and well-being.
 The presentation is based on a policy report written with Georgia Turner and Amy Orben."
-tags: ["policy", "digital media", "measurement", "regulation"]
+tags: ["policy", "digital media", "measurement", "regulation", "featured"]
-title: "Building on Lessons from Research on Digital Media and Mental Health"
+title: "Addressing gaps in digital media research: Pathways for future science and policy"

 url: "/talk/2025_ecjrc/"
 url_code: ""